mozilla/policy-templates/README-new.md

 ```
 ### SearchEngines | Add

-This policy allows you to add up to five new search engines.
+Adddd new search engines (up to five).
 This policy is only available on the ESR. `Name` and `URLTemplate` are required.

-### Keys
 `Name` is the name of the search engine.

 `URLTemplate` is the search URL with {searchTerms} to substitute for the search term.